 Which Airport to Fly Into?

 The nearest airport is Kerry Airport, which is only about 30 miles away (about 50 kilometers).
-However, I’ve found that the prices to fly into the Shannon Airport outside of Galway or the airport in Killarney tends to have much better international deals.
+However, I’ve found that the prices to fly into the Shannon Airport outside of Galway or the airport in Killarney tend to have much better international deals.

 For my trip to Dingle, I spent a few days here after driving parts of the Wild Atlantic Way, and then we drove back to Galway to return our car and left from the Shannon Airport.
 You can also take a bus from Galway or Killarney to get here if you fly into either airport.